Michael of Cesena: Later life

 The chapter of Perpignan (25 April 1331) expelled him from the order and sentenced him to perpetual imprisonment.
 He continued to struggle for his understanding of evangelical poverty for the rest of his life, and issued an appeal against Benedict XII, who had succeeded John XXII, in 1338.
 He died in Munich, and was buried there in the Franciscan convent, the Barfüsserkirche.
 He was officially rehabilitated in 1359.

 Cultural references

 Michael of Cesena is one of the historical characters in Umberto Eco's novel The Name of the Rose.
-Much of his history is recounted through conversations between the main characters William and Adso.
+Much of his history is recounted through conversations between the main characters William of Baskerville and Adso.